ndavilo/Speedpay-banking/README.md

 # Speedpay-banking
 A Fintech API for Withdraws, Deposit and Balance

+This API code allows the frontend access to Customer Account, Withdraw, Deposit and Balance.
+It also allows new registrations and Token is assigned immidatelly

 Open speedpay file to access the API

 You will be allowed to create user using http://127.0.0.1:8000/register